 Please familiarise yourself with our revised school start and finish times.
 Times will be in place for at least the first term unless government guidelines change and a review is appropriate.

-As Northumberland is under lockdown restrictions, we are asking that everyone over the age of eleven MUST wear a mask on school premises when dropping off and/or collecting pupils as an additional precautionary measure.
-Masks MUST also be worn in the school reception areas.
+Everyone over the age of eleven MUST wear a mask on school premises when dropping off and/or collecting pupils as an additional precautionary measure unless exempt.
+Masks must also be worn in the school reception areas.
 Thank you for your support